fedorenchik/PlanetVim/docs/NATIVE_TABS.md

 ## Implementation and validation

-The small C bridge in `native/tabmenu.c` uses GTK's capture phase and sends only numeric notifications over a private Unix socket.
+The small C bridge in `native/tabmenu.c` uses GTK's capture phase, remembers the clicked tab on button press and sends its numeric notification on release over a private Unix socket.
 Vim's channel callback builds the menu on demand in compiled Vim9script.
 There is no background helper process, polling timer or call into Vim's private C functions/structs.

 PlanetVim tags each notebook page with its persistent tab ID during the actual